Drought-tolerant plants to grow

 Artemisia

-Artemisias such as 'Powis Castle' and 'Silver Queen' use two strategies against water loss – its leaves are both silvery and very finely cut.
-It forms a resilient, aromatic woody sub-shrub that adds a feathery dash of silver to borders.
+Artemisias such as 'Powis Castle' and 'Silver Queen' use a clever strategy against water loss – the leaves are both silvery and very finely cut for a reduced surface area.
+It forms a resilient, aromatic sub-shrub that adds a feathery dash of silver to borders.

 H x S: 75cm x 60cm